simon-ritchie/apysc/docs_src/source/elif.md

-# Elif
+# Elif class

 This page explains the `Elif` class.

-Before reading on, maybe it is helpful to read the following page (the apysc uses the `Elif` class for the same reason of each other data type):
+Before reading on, maybe it is helpful to read the following page (the apysc uses the `Elif` class for the same reason as each other data type):

 - [Why the apysc library doesn't use the Python built-in data type](why_apysc_doesnt_use_python_builtin_data_type.md)